pyzo/pyzo/README.md

 example tools are source structure, project manager, interactive help, workspace ...

-IEP is written in (pure) Python 3 and uses the Qt GUI toolkit.
+Pyzo is written in (pure) Python 3 and uses the Qt GUI toolkit.
 Binaries are provided for all major operating system.
-After installing IEP, it can be used to execute code on any Python version available on your system (Python 2.4 - 3.x, including Pypy).
+After installing Pyzo, it can be used to execute code on any Python version available on your system (Python 2.4 - 3.x, including Pypy).

 ### Installation

-IEP runs on Python3 and needs pyzolib and Pyside or PyQt4.
+Pyzo runs on Python3 and needs pyzolib and Pyside or PyQt4.
 On a modern OS these should be easy to obtain.
-One can then install IEP with `sudo python3 -m pip install iep`
+One can then install Pyzo with `sudo python3 -m pip install pyzo`

 We also provide binaries for Windows, Linux and OS X.

 ### License

-IEP is free and open source.
+Pyzo is free and open source.
 BSD licensed.

 ### About us

-The development of IEP is coordinated by Almar Klein.
-See contributors.txt for a complete list of people who helped develop IEP.
+The development of Pyzo is coordinated by Almar Klein.
+See contributors.txt for a complete list of people who helped develop Pyzo.

 ### Contributions